MicrosoftDocs/bot-docs/articles/bot-design-pattern-knowledge-base.md

 ---
 title: Design knowledge bots | Microsoft Docs
-description: Learn what options are available for designing a knowledge bot to find and return information in response to the user's input or query.
+description: Learn about different ways to design a knowledge bot that finds and returns information in response to the user's input or query.
 author: matvelloso
 ms.author: mateusv
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
 ms.date:
-ms.reviewer: rstand
+ms.reviewer:
 ---

 # Design knowledge bots

 A knowledge bot can be designed to provide information about virtually any topic.